The Smugglers: Production

 All four episodes of this serial are considered missing.
 Due to the story's unusual amount of violence for the time, it was heavily censored; pieces of Australian censor footage survive, mainly depicting the piratical villains.

+Filming

 This was the last story filmed in the third season's production block, although it was held over until the beginning of the fourth season.
 During filming, the production team realized that William Hartnell's health had deteriorated beyond the point where he could continue to work.
 Many months' discussion about replacing Hartnell finally came to a head, and Innes Lloyd decided not to renew Hartnell's contract.
 It is unclear whether Hartnell was contractually obliged to appear in The Tenth Planet or whether he agreed to do so after being informed of Lloyd's decision.

-This was the first story to feature major location shooting.
-All previous location shots had been conducted at locations around London, but substantial portions of this story were filmed in Cornwall.
+This was the first Doctor Who story to feature major location shooting.
+In all previous serials, location shots had been conducted at locations around London, but substantial portions of this story were filmed in Cornwall.
+Locations included Trethewey Farm, Nanjizal Bay, St Grada's Church, Grade and Church Cove.